 It’s so stressful each year to think of the perfect Christmas gift for kids to make for their families!
-It has to be kid-made, reasonably priced, easy to create, and be adorable too.
+The perfect gift has to be kid-made, process-oriented, reasonably priced, easy to create and be adorable too.
 So much stress!!
 No worries, though.
-This Painted Canvas Christmas Gift that kids can make for their families is amazing.
+This Painted Canvas Gift that kids can make for their families is amazing.

 - gift bows (Buy a big bag at the dollar store or check out the post-season clearance bins and save them for the next year!)